plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: indicates that paper was cited in Spring 2022 semester (either in lecture or lab)

-Akaike, H. 1973.
+:hibiscus: Akaike, H. 1973.
 Information theory as an extension of the maximum likelihood principle.
 Pages 267-281 in B. N. Petrov and F. Csaki (eds.), Second International Symposium on Information Theory.
 Akademiai Kiado, Budapest.
 (AIC model selection criterion)

 :hibiscus: Ané, C., B. Larget, D. A. Baum, S. D. Smith, and A. Rokas.
 2007.
 Bayesian estimation of concordance among gene trees.
 Molecular Biology and Evolution 24:412-426.
 (Describes the DPP model behind BUCKy)